 Choose Your Form or

 3. Download Document

 Download and Print Your PDF Document

-Protect & preserve confidentiality between two businesses that wish to share sensitive and important information by using our two-way Non-disclosure agreement (NDA).
-Our mutual NDA gives protection to each business that needs to share information but needs to ensure that it is not divulged to a third party.
-You can have the confidence to both get to know each other and see the essential information required to make an informed decision whether to do business together or to enter in any other long term partnership.
+Protect & preserve confidentiality between two businesses by using our two-way Non-Disclosure Agreement (NDA).
+Our mutual NDA gives protection to both businesses who want to share confidential information with each other and gives them the confidence of knowing that the information will not be divulged to a third party.
+You can have the confidence to get to know each other properly in order to make an informed decision as to whether to do business together or to enter into any other long-term partnership.

 - To ensure the other party understands that the confidential information being shared is valuable.

 - To define what constitutes as confidential information and what does not: and